Can you let everyone know more about yourself, about your background and why you decided to start Capbase?

 Sure!
-Capbase is actually the third or fourth startup that I've been involved with, back in the late 2000s I was at Full Tilt Poker.
-I had joined there as employee number 36 and it was just a wild ride of going from basically nothing up to a place where we had hundreds of thousands of people on the site playing poker all at once, and processing tens of millions of dollars transactions every day.
+Capbase is the third or fourth startup that I've been involved with.
+Back in the late 2000s I was at Full Tilt Poker.
+I joined as employee number 36, and it was just a wild ride of going from basically nothing up to a place where we had hundreds of thousands of people on the site playing poker all at once, processing tens of millions of dollars transactions every day.

-I was in charge of the customer acquisition and payments, and it was a very wild ride but a lot of fun.
+I was in charge of the customer acquisition and payments.
+It was a very wild ride but a lot of fun.

 After that, I worked for an agency where I did a lot of public diplomacy and helped people craft their messages for how they wanted to talk to either the general public or the US government..